-The Supreme Court of Texas was first established by the Constitution of the Republic of Texas, which vested the judicial power of the Republic in ... one Supreme Court and such inferior courts as the Congress may establish."
+The Supreme Court of Texas was first established by the Constitution of the Republic of Texas, which vested the judicial power of the Republic in "...one Supreme Court and such inferior courts as the Congress may establish."
 This Court was re-established by each successive constitution adopted throughout the course of Texas history.
 The various constitutions and amendments thereto, however, provided for different numbers of judges to sit on the Court and different methods for the selection of the judges.
 The Constitution of 1845 provided that the Supreme Court consist of a Chief Justice and two associate justices.
-The Constitution of 1866 provided for five justices, and the Constitution of 1869 reverted to a three-judge court; the Constitution of 1873 increased the number to five, and the Constitution of 1876 again reduced the membership to three.
+The Constitution of 1866 provided for five justices, and the Constitution of 1867 neverted to a three-judge court; the Constitution of 1876 again reduced the membership to three.
 To aid the three justices in disposing of the ever increasing workload, the Legislature created two "Commissions of Appeals," each to consist of three judges appointed by the Supreme Court.
 This system, begun in 1920, continued until the adoption of the constitutional amendment of 1945 which abolished the two Commissions of Appeals and increased the number of justices on the Supreme Court to nine, the present number.